Differences between Sex & Gender (AQA A Level Psychology)

 Smith and Lloyd (1978) conducted an experiment using naturalistic observation to investigate how sex-role stereotyping affected a mother’s toy choice for a baby and found that they chose a ‘boy’s toy’ and were more active with a baby perceived as a boy than if they thought it was a girl

-Sroufe et al. (1993) used a field experiment with structured observation to investigate if sex-role stereotypes were reinforced by peers in pre-adolescent children and found that the few 10-11 year-olds who did not behave in a typical way for their sex were the least popular, suggesting that peer socialization is an important factor in controlling sex-role expectations
+Sroufe et al. (1993) used a field experiment with structured observation to investigate if sex-role stereotypes were reinforced by peers in pre-adolescent children and found that the few 10-11 year-olds who did not behave in a typical way for their sex were the least popular, suggesting that peer socialisation is an important factor in controlling sex-role expectations

 Examiner Tips and Tricks